 Enjoy the food festival

 Nothing is better than stuffing yourself with some delicious food.
-Brazilian Carnival offers a vast variety of traditional Brazillian dishes such as feijoada, which is rice served with slow-cooked pork and beans; ‘moqueca baiana,’ which is a fish stew; or ‘caruru,’ which is made from shrimps and nuts.
+Brazilian Carnival offers a vast variety of traditional Brazillian dishes such as feijoada, which is rice served with slow-cooked pork and beans; ‘moqueca baiana,’ which is a fish stew; or ‘caruru,’ which is made from shrimp and nuts.

-Join a street party
+Throw a street party

 Don’t want to watch the samba performance?
 Well, there are so many other options, too.
 Gather your friends and throw your own cool street party.
 Carnival is all about wild partying before entering the fasting period of Lent.
 Get creative with your party ideas and have fun!